skullface/design-resources/_resources/books.md

 ### Process and mindset
 - [*The Artist's Way* by Julia Cameron](https://www.goodreads.com/book/show/615570.The_Artist_s_Way), 1992 – classic international bestseller on the creative process
 - [*The Shape of Design* by Frank Chimero](http://shapeofdesignbook.com/), 2012 — sometimes insightful, sometimes insufferable; a rumination on making things for other people
+- [*Sprint* by Jake Knapp &amp; more](https://www.goodreads.com/book/show/25814544-sprint), 2016 — a balanced book of details, examples, checklists, and scripts to perform your own famed Google Ventures design sprint

 ### User experience and interaction design
 - [*Microinteractions: Designing with Details* by Dan Saffer](https://www.goodreads.com/book/show/17239285-microinteractions), 2013 — straight-forward examples on the small details that exist inside & around a product's features

+### User research
+- [*Just Enough Research* by Erika Hall](https://www.goodreads.com/book/show/17236175-just-enough-research), 2013 — breaks down the huge topic of design research in a digestible, approachable, organized, and humorous way

 ## Publishers and distributors
 - [A Book Apart](https://abookapart.com) — top of the class brief books for people who make websites